Nutrition and Food

 Seven-Day Diet Study

 A primary requirement for good nutrition is a balanced diet.
 A variety of food selections forms the basis of this diet.
-For a 7-day period, assign yourself the points indicated when each dietary requirement is met.

 Record your points in the appropriate column for each day.
 Total your daily and weekly points.
 Negative points for junk food consumption should be subtracted from your daily and weekly totals.